Leave Requests are one of two ways employee leave can be recorded in the Timesheets.

 - If you are using FlexiTime’s billing function, and you on-charge leave to your clients, you’ll need to use Employee Leave time entries as Leave Requests cannot be on-charged.

-- For some recruitment companies where leave is paid using a job rate, Leave Requests can’t be used as they can only use the employee’s Normal, Average, or Ordinary pay rates.
+- If you use FlexiTime's Jobs features and your leave is paid using a job rate, Leave Requests can’t be used as they can only use the employee’s Normal, Average, or Ordinary pay rates.